Ontario Highway 29: Improvements, concurrencies, and downloading

 Until the 1950s, Highway 29 connected to King Street in downtown Brockville via Perth Avenue.
 On October 9, 1952, Stewart Boulevard was opened, connecting with William Street.

 A few years later in October 1954, a contract to construct the Brockville Bypass section of Highway 401 was awarded.

 Construction of the cloverleaf interchange at Highway 29 began in 1957.

 Both the interchange and the eastbound lanes of Highway 401 (from west of Brockville to Prescott) were opened by Minister of Highways, Frederick Cass, on November 13, 1959.

 The westbound lanes opened 10 months later on September 16, 1960.

 Two other highways were signed concurrently with Highway 29 over the course of its existence.
 In August 1935, the DHO took over the route between Forthton and Westport as Highway 42.
 It was signed concurrently with Highway 29 between Brockville and Forthton at the same time.

 Until the 1960s, Highway 15 connected Smiths Falls with Carleton Place via Perth.
-By the mid-1950s, the well-established highway network had changed travel characteristics, and the numbering of Highway 15 between Perth and Ottawa was confusing motorists.
+By the mid-1950s, the well-established highway network had changed travel characteristics, and the numbering of Highway 15 between Perth and Ottawa confused motorists.
 The Ottawa Board of Trade petitioned the Department of Highways to renumber several highways surrounding the city.

 The department performed a series of renumberings similar to these recommendations following the extension of Highway 43 on September 8, 1961.
 Highway 15 was rerouted between Smiths Falls and Carleton Place to travel concurrently with Highway 29; Highway 7 was extended along the former routing from Perth to Carleton Place and signed concurrently with Highway 15 eastward to Ottawa.

 Highway 29 was significantly reduced in length during the early 1980s, in order to reduce the redundancy of Highway 15.
 Highway 29 was truncated at Smiths Falls, while Highway 15 was rerouted along the section of Highway 29 between Carleton Place and Arnprior.
 This change was approved by the provincial government in 1983, without consulting local governments; signage changes were made in the spring of 1984.

 This established the route of Highway 29 for the remainder of its existence.

-As part of a series of budget cuts initiated by premier Mike Harris under his Common Sense Revolution platform in 1995, numerous highways deemed to no longer be of significance to the provincial network were decommissioned and responsibility for the routes transferred to a lower level of government, a process referred to as downloading.
+As part of a series of budget cuts initiated by premier Mike Harris under his Common Sense Revolution platform in 1995, numerous highways which were no longer significant to the provincial network were decommissioned and responsibility for the routes transferred to a lower level of government, a process referred to as downloading.
 Highway 29 was downloaded in its entirety on January 1, 1998, and transferred to the United Counties of Leeds and Grenville.